Things to do in Inverness this winter

 Winter in Inverness and the Scottish Highlands 2022/23

-Winter is well and truly upon us, and what better time to visit Inverness than during its beautiful wintry glory?
+Winter is on its way, and what better time to visit Inverness than during its beautiful wintry glory?
 Here, you’ll find snow-capped landscapes, glistening Loch Ness waters and soaring pine trees that make up the perfect winter scene.
-At Kingsmills Hotel, our January sale provides the perfect excuse for you to visit our historic city.
+At the Kingsmills Hotel, our Winter Warmer breaks provide the perfect excuse for you to visit our historic city.
 So, here’s our guide to things to do in Inverness this winter:

 Fitness and Wellness

 And, after all that partying, our thoughts turn to health and well-being in the new year.
 Take a look at our ideas of the many things you can do on an Inverness Wellness break, including getting out in nature and letting off steam with outdoor activities in the Highlands.

 There’s no better time to start planning your trip.
 There are so many great things to do in Inverness this winter!
 Book your stay with us today.
 Call us on 01463 237 166 or contact us here for more information.